 - Activate: Restore prompts to active status.

 - Delete: Permanently remove prompts and all associated data.
-Only use if absolutely necessary.
+Only use if necessary.

 Understanding prompt states: